stuartio/pypeline/README.md

 The pypeline_env can contain any number of environments, and can exist in any position within the comment field.
 The trailing semi-colon is only required if further comments will follow, as it acts as a delimiter.

 > Note: Scoping is performed at the rule level, not the behavior level.
 If you wish to scope a single behavior move it into its own child rule

+Have a look at the Siteshield.json file in the example/demopipeline/templates directory for an example of this in action.

 ### Examples